marystovall/Data-Analysis/README.md

-# Data-Analysis
+# Data-Analysis by WillKoerhsen

-Data Analysis Using Python and a little R.
+Data Analysis Using Python and a little R

 A place to share my code and reports for various data science projects.